4 Best Open Source POS Systems for Small Businesses in 2023

 Bottom Line

 Open source POS systems are highly customizable, making them a good choice for small businesses with special needs or the software-savvy owner who likes to customize.
 Most are free or have minimal charges and are compatible with PC, Mac, Android, or iOS.
-We found Odoo the best overall because of its breadth of features, numerous integrations and add-ons, and clean interface—plus it has an enthusiastic fanbase.
-Join others who have made Odoo their POS system.
+We found ORO POS the best overall because of its breadth of features, ease of use, and intuitive interface.